designisO/OrionLW3/README.md

 # OrionLW3 Token

 In this project I was able to create a simple ERC20 coin using hardhat and solidity.
-This is a project for LearnWeb3.io.
+The token is deployed on the eth testnet Rinkeby.
+Implemented the alchemy API as well.

 ```shell
 npx hardhat accounts